-Arming Schedule Setting Edit Screen
+Figure 67: Arming Schedule Setting Edit Screen

-- 2. In the Start Time column, enter the time(s) and day(s) you want to trigger an action. - 3.
-In the End Time column, enter the time(s) and day(s) you want to stop the action. - 4.
-Select the Action checkbox if you want to enable the action at these times.
+- 2. In the Start Time column, enter the time(s) and day(s) you want to start recording. - 3.
+In the End Time column, enter the time(s) and day(s) you want to stop recording. - 4.
+Select the Action checkbox if you want an action to be taken upon recording. - 5.
+Select the Select/Deselect All checkbox as required.

-- 5. Select the Select/Deselect All checkbox as required. - 6.
-Click Apply.
+6. Click Apply.
 The times for the schedule are displayed in orange in the Arming Schedule Setting section of the Defocus screen.

-Updated Arming Schedule Setting Section
+Figure 68: Updated Arming Schedule Setting Section

-You must separate the hours and minutes with a colon, i.e. "02:00".
+- 1. You can record up to three clips per day. - 2.
+You must separate the hours and minutes with a colon, i.e. 02:00